Generalized affine Springer theory and Hilbert schemes on planar curves: Action of the Rational Cherednik Algebra

 \subsection{Convolution action of Coulomb branches on GASF}

-Recall that we have defined the BFN space $\cR:=\cR_{G,N}$ of a representation $N$.
-We will also consider the infinite-rank vector bundle Recall also that This is analogous to the {\em orbital varieties} in \cite{CG}, and is also called such by \cite{HKW}.
-Note that on the level of closed points (which is what we are concerned with, since we only work with the reduced structure), it is clear that $\cV^v/(\tG_\cO\rtimes \C^\times_{rot})=M_v$.
+Recall that we have defined the BFN space $\cR_{\bP,\bN}:=\cR_{G,N,\bP,\bN}$ of a representation $N$.
+We will also consider the infinite-rank vector bundle For $v \in N_\cK$, we define This is analogous to the {\em orbital varieties} in \cite{CG}, and is also called such by \cite{HKW} in the case $\bP=G_\cO$.
+Note that on the level of closed points (which is what we are concerned with, since we only work with the reduced structure), it is clear that $\cV^v_{\bN}/(\tbP \rtimes \C^\times_{rot})=M_v^{\bP,\bN}/L_v$.